decentraland/documentation/content/creator/quests/rewards.md

 - `{quest_id}`: The id of the Quest
 - `{user_address}`: The Ethereum address of the player

-The **[Quests System/overview)** replaces the placeholders with the actual values before sending the request to the webhook URL.
+The [Quests System overview]({{< ref "/content/creator/quests/overview.md" >}}) replaces the placeholders with the actual values before sending the request to the webhook URL.

 The example below uses both these placeholders to construct the URL: